 Before creating a dream, bring it back to your team and ask if and how a program can be implemented.
 Create a realistic plan of what it might (or might not) look like at your institution.

 Take some time to decompress and relax when you arrive back home.
 But don’t forget all the magical knowledge-sharing that just occured!

 The few days after the conference is prime time to follow up with people you’ve met and information you’ve gathered.

 Take time for some networking housekeeping.

-You may have already connected with some folks via Twitter, so make sure to follow up with people via email, snail mail, or LinkedIn requests.
+You may have already connected with some folks via Twitter, so make sure to follow up with them via email, snail mail, or LinkedIn.
 Include a personal message with each one.
-Make sure you highlight something you chatted about what you discussed (those notes on the back of the business card will be helpful right about now).
+Make sure you highlight something you chatted about.
+(Those notes on the back of the business card will be helpful right about now!)

-If the conference has a LinkedIn group try to post relevant content after the conference to continue any missed conversations with attendees.
+If the conference has a LinkedIn group, post relevant content after the conference to continue any missed conversations with attendees.

 — Steven Yeagley (@StevenYeagley) February 11, 2016

-The insights and information you’ve gained from the conference will most likely be valuable to your team.
-Make sure to ask your supervisor for the best time to pass on everything you’ve learned.
-It could be a quick session at a meeting in-person or information available on a Google doc to have team members follow up with you later.
+The insights and information you’ve gained from the conference will may be extremely valuable to the rest of your team.
+Ask your supervisor for the best time to pass on everything you’ve learned.
+It could be a quick session at a meeting in-person or information available on a Google doc to have team members follow up on with you later.